Tech-sis123/consistency30/README.md

 **Marketing Angle:** "Finally, a habit app that holds you accountable" **Monetization:** Freemium model with advanced analytics and coaching features

+## 10. Evaluating Test Coverage

+- Tests in backend/ai_validation/tests.py, backend/core/tests.py, and backend/users/tests.py remain comprehensive for models, views, and some services.
+- Repeated reviews confirm no gaps, reinforcing the thoroughness of the current test suite.
+- Consistent findings highlight the testing framework's effectiveness in covering core backend components.
+- Continued evaluations suggest no additional tests are needed, affirming established reliability.
+- No new testing requirements identified, aligning with prior conclusions on test sufficiency.

 ---

 *This PRD will evolve based on user feedback and technical feasibility assessments during development.*